 How did you first hear about ParkMyCloud?

-We were interviewing an external technology company last summer that was being brought in to jump start our CI/CD process.
-While they were in I asked, “hey, do you know any good methods for doing scheduling?” – and they said take a look at ParkMyCloud.
-G2 Technologies in Boston.
+We were interviewing an external technology company, G2 Technologies in Boston last summer that was being brought in to augment our CI/CD process.
+While they were in we asked, “hey, do you know any good methods for doing scheduling?” – and they said take a look at ParkMyCloud.

 Any other feedback for us?